flenniken/statictea/docs/runFunction.md

 # funGte_ffb

-Return true when the a is greater than to equal to b.
+Return true when a float is greater than or equal to another float.

 ~~~
 gte(a: float, b: float) bool